 Everyone raved about The Burren Smokehouse and their restaurant (Storehouse next door) and it sure didn’t disappoint.
 After our morning at the Cliffs of Moher, we made our way over here for a quick bite.
 While they have a ton of other great menu items such as their pizza, what we really wanted to try was a sampling of their smoked fish.
 Luckily they have the Smokehouse Platter which has 6 of their products.
 Two of us shared one plate and it was just right for a half lunch.
 There’s often live music playing here as well.

-The most unique accommodations of our entire trip.
+The most unique accommodations of our Ireland itinerary.
 Who would’ve thought we’d be able to stay in a Mongolian yurt in the middle of the Irish countryside.
 What used to be an estate in ruins, the grounds have now been converted to this eclectic mix of yurts, axe-throwing, group games, party rooms, and other funky rooms.
 What makes it glamping is that all rooms are furnished and powered while also including super clean bathroom, kitchen, and lounging facilities next door.